Compiled by Rob Thomas and John McDaris

 Tornado Simulation, National Center for Supercomputing Applications (more info) A Flash-based animation of an incredibly detailed tornado simulation, including both particles and ribbons to demonstrate wind motion and the tornado's activity.
 Moving particles are color coded as they rise and fall, and cone-shaped particles on the ground show the direction of the wind's pull at the Earth's surface.
 Visually stunning, and information rich, this animation was originally produced for use in an episode of the PBS series NOVA.

-Tornado-forming supercell simulation, National Center for Supercomputing Applications (more info) A Flash-based animation of a simulation of a supercell thunderstorm that forms a tornado.
+Tornado-forming supercell simulation, National Center for Supercomputing Applications ( This site may be offline. ) A Flash-based animation of a simulation of a supercell thunderstorm that forms a tornado.
 This rendering is designed to show cloud movement as the storm forms, including the formation of the vortex and the subsequent updraft of the thunderstorm.
 This animation is another originally produced for use in an episode of the PBS series NOVA.

-Examine an animation of a tornado, McDougal Littell (more info) A Flash-based computer simulation of the movement of air within the vortex of a tornado.
+Examine an animation of a tornado, McDougal Littell ( This site may be offline. ) A Flash-based computer simulation of the movement of air within the vortex of a tornado.
 The 3D tornado is color-coded by air pressure, and air motion can be seen as the tornado picks up marker particles and carries them through the vortex.
 Buildings can also be overlaid on the tornado in order to give a sense of the size of the simulated vortex.

 Tornado Simulations, Pittsburgh Supercomputing Center (more info) MPEG simulations of tornados, including 3D models of both wind movement using particles, and 3D models of pressure changes and motion within the vortex.
 This series of four visualizations demonstrates these tornadic features using different rendering techniques and different particles moving within the storm.